staysub/helm-command-action/README.md

 This action executes any helm command supported, command FLAGS included
 1. OCI registries : ***Supported***
 2. Chartmuseum : ***Supported***
-3. Should work for pretty much any other registry (if it doesn't, please open an issue)
+3. Should work for pretty much any other registry (if it doesn't, please report as issue)

 ## Usage